s0ber/mock-async/README.md

 @getJSON = mockAsync($, 'getJSON')
 ```

 The first argument here is an object, and the second one is method name.
 Mocked method API will be returned.
-Here we've saved reference to it with ```getJSON``` variable.
+Here we've saved reference to it with ```@getJSON``` variable.

 ## Mock API